harshit211997/blog/_posts/2017-01-26-my-first-blog.md

 tags: [game]
 ---

-So, today is Indepence day!
+So, today is Republic day!
 Yay!
-So, first of all, happy independence day to all!(Although I am quite sure that no one would be reading this post, happens for every noobies).
+So, first of all, happy Republic day to all!(Although I am quite sure that no one would be reading this post, happens for every noobies).

 Well, this blog can be about many things, that I have experienced recently.
 But, depending on how long it continues to interest me and also, depending on the amount of sleep that I experience during the typing of this blog(I am at labs of my college, IIT Roorkee).